marvinbarretto/ashridge/README.md

-# Ashridge
+# Ashridge Wordpress theme - Version 1.05

-npx mix watch
+## For local development
+- `npx mix watch` to compile CSS and JS

+## Deploy
+- Package as zip and install manually